January 16 2024

 Who is this program for?

-This initiative by Carrefour jeunesse-emploi Montréal Centre-Ville, in partnership with the Conseil des arts de Montréal, is aimed at professional artists between 18 and 35 years of age.
+This initiative by Carrefour jeunesse-emploi Montréal Centre-Ville, in partnership with the Conseil des arts de Montréal, is aimed at professional artists between the ages of 18 and 35.

 What are the objectives?